HomeBlog HomeAre Online Signing Services Legal? What is Remote Commissioning?

 Are Online Signing Services Legal?
 What is Remote Commissioning?

-Understanding Notarization vs Commissioning
+Notarization vs Commissioning

 In Ontario, notaries are regulated by the Notaries Act.
 Under the Notaries Act, notaries have all the powers of a Commissioner of Oaths (usually called a ‘commissioner’).
 Commissioners are regulated by the Commissioners for Taking Affidavits Act, and under this act and its regulations, they have the power to administer oaths remotely – a process typically called remote commissioning.

-Traditionally, notarization involves physically presenting paper documents to a notary public, who verifies your identity, witnesses your signature, and affixes their official seal to the document.
+Traditionally, authentication involves physically presenting paper documents to a notary public, who verifies your identity, witnesses your signature, and affixes their official seal to the document.
 These actions can only be done in-person, in accordance with the Notaries Act.
 This process adds credibility to the document and helps prevent forgery.

 Canada is a confederation of ten provinces and three territories, each with its own laws and regulations.
 As a result, the legal landscape regarding notary services varies between the provinces and territories.

-In Ontario and British Columbia, the law has been officially amended to permit the remote commissioning of documents, often called “online notary” by clients and customers of NotaryPro, recognizing the importance of adapting to modern technological advancements – especially after the COVID-19 pandemic.
+In Ontario and British Columbia, the law has been officially amended to permit the remote commissioning of documents, often called “online notary services” by clients and customers of NotaryPro, recognizing the importance of adapting to modern technological advancements – especially after the COVID-19 pandemic.
 Read more about the specific changes in our blog post: Are remote online notary services legal and valid across Canada and globally?

 Key Considerations for Signing Documents Online